bosbec/mobileresponseDocs/services/injuryDoc.md

   * Start incident
     * Start a new injury incident ticket by answering some start questions.
   * Request check-in
     * Used for calling to a meeting, in most cases.
 Enter a message text.
 Select a receiver group.
-Select a reminder interval if you want to utilize a reminder.
-All recievers get a form where they can choose to opt-in or out, as well as comment.
+All recievers get a form where they can choose to opt-in or out, as well as leave a comment.
+    * You can select to use a reminder for this when using admin, by entering an interval in minutes.
+The reminder will go to all those who have not yet answered the check-in form.
+    * Currently not available to start via app-in.
-  * Appoint a moderator (= a person tasked with folloing up the injury incident ticket through a form.
-Ticket alias is set in this form)
+  * Appoint a moderator
+    * Task a person with following up the injury incident ticket through a form.
+    * You can select to use a reminder for this when using admin, by entering an interval in minutes.
+Both management and the appointed moderator will get a reminder.
+When using app-in, a reminder is automatically activated and set to 60 minutes.
   * Update incident (= send a message to a group, and set/update status and priority)
   * Start group chat
   * Close group chat